 The club’s short run abruptly hit an inevitable end with the Great Depression of 1929.
 Foreclosing in 1930 due to financial strain, the Lodge has changed hands between numerous private and corporate owners over the years.
 It wasn’t until recently the lodge started receiving greater attention; largely in part to owner/operators Tim & Nancy Ramey.
 With their commitment over the past 40 years, the Naniboujou Lodge has become an iconic part of northern Minnesota’s illustrious history.
 Now a part of the National Register of Historical Places, the lodge receives protections against an often unforeseeable future and is currently valued at $3.295 million.

 How and why this historic place first caught my attention I know not, but in thinking on it, I’m almost certain it had something to do with the Blueberry Wild Rice Sausages and Maple Cured Bacon.
 Our destinies forever entwined from that day forward -its suffusive to say, they didn’t disappoint.
-With an early agenda heading North along the Hwy 61 coast towards Grand Portage, afternoon tea would have to wait until next time.
+With an early agenda heading North along the Hwy 61 coast towards Grand Portage, afternoon tea would have to wait.

 Afternoon Tea :